AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig02.jpg" alt="Suggested Work Flow" width="75%"/>

 ## Spatial scope definition
 Defining the spatial scope means to decide the extension of the urban area that will be covered.
 This location, from now on called area of interest, should be easily identifiable.
 Use land administration information or toponym to identify the spatial shape of this place.
-A simple query [(Figure 3)][3] on any map online service like Google Maps , Bing  or Open Street Maps  will provide a quick idea of it.
+A simple query [(Figure 3)][3] on any map online service like Google Maps[^5] , Bing[^6]  or Open Street Maps[^7]  will provide a quick idea of it.

 <img src="/figs/fig03.jpg" alt="Boundaries of an AOI found on Google Maps" width="75%"/>